python/typeshed/CONTRIBUTING.md

 ## Issue-tracker conventions

 We aim to reply to all new issues promptly.
-We'll assign one or more labels to to indicate we've triaged an issue, but most typeshed issues are relatively simple (stubs for a given module or package are missing, incomplete or incorrect) and we won't add noise to the tracker by labeling all of them.
+We'll assign one or more labels to indicate we've triaged an issue, but most typeshed issues are relatively simple (stubs for a given module or package are missing, incomplete or incorrect) and we won't add noise to the tracker by labeling all of them.
 Here's what our labels mean.
 (We